AHMMAD-JOBAYER/TUI-Process-and-Syscall-Inspector/README.md

 - **Syscall Monitoring:**
   - Attaches to the selected process using `strace` (requires appropriate privileges).
   - Displays only the unique syscalls called by the process.
-  - Allows you to pause live updates and use fuzzy filtering on syscalls.
+  - Allows you to use fuzzy filtering on syscalls.

 - **Process Control:**
   - Kill the monitored process directly from the UI.